torylin/sentecon/README.md

 1  0.235688  0.261899  0.200191  0.243028  0.235971              0  0.183897                  0  0.215329  0.244065  ...
 0.287771  0.229656  0.247356  0.285539  0.245884     0.258005  0.279332  0.269617                 0  0.249533
 ```

 Please note that the LIWC lexicon is proprietary, so it is not included in this repository.
 To use the LIWC option, users must have access to a LIWC `.dic` file, which can be purchased from [liwc.app](https://www.liwc.app/).
-The path to this `.dic` file must be specified in the `liwc_path` argument when calling the `Sentecon` class, e.g.,
+The path to this `.dic` file must be specified in the `liwc_path` argument when calling the `SenteCon` class, e.g.,

 ```
 sentecon = SenteCon(lexicon='LIWC', lm='all-mpnet-base-v2', liwc_path=$LIWC_PATH)